Hung-Ta-Chen/English-Vocabulary-Learning-App/Readme.txt

 Step1:
-Download the repo and create a sub-directory called "java_project", then move every file into this subdirectory
+Clone the repo to local

 Step2:
-Put javafx-sdk-16 directory here

-Step3:
 Create a database called "java_final" in MySQL WorkBench, then run the following MySQL commands to build two tables.